1950s in Hong Kong: Housing

 In 1953, the Shek Kip Mei Fire left 53,000 homeless.
 This prompted major change: Sir Alexander Grantham, the 22nd Governor of Hong Kong, drew up an emergency housing programme that introduced the 'multi-storey building' as a common building form.
 His structures were capable of housing 2,500 people in a fire/flood-proof structure.
 The idea was to house as many and as fast as possible to deal with the homeless shelter crisis.
-Every floor in the building had a incommunal room, washroom, and toilet facility.
+Every floor in the building had a communal room, washroom, and toilet facility.
 Each person was granted 24 square feet (2.2 m2) per adult and half that for each child under 12.
 High rise buildings would become the norm, as skyscrapers have a small footprint compared to their overall volume.

 Culture

 Lifestyle

 At the end of the Japanese occupation, the Government of Hong Kong held a monopoly on the purchase and distribution of food and raw materials including rice and cotton yarn.
 Price controls by the Government were not eliminated until 1953.
 The period can best be summarised by low resources and an endless increase in population.
-Many mainlanders would cross the border to Hong Kong and establish illegal huts on rooftops and edge of mountains.
+Many mainlanders would cross the border to Hong Kong and establish illegal huts on rooftops and the edges of mountains.
 The integration of different groups from China and original tenants of Hong Kong would also create a society in which everyone had to wrestle with the overwhelming number of language dialects.